priyavrat8065/javascript-notes/javascript-notes.md

 #### Declarative Record

-It stores all identfiers bindings that aren't variable with `var` keyword or functions declarations, so everything except for those two.
+It stores all identifiers bindings that aren't variable with `var` keyword or functions declarations, so everything except for those two.

 #### Global this keyword